Noah Stzo, previous Chair of the Ormond College Students’ Club

 Ormond will perhaps most importantly provide you with the opportunity to challenge your ideas and create lasting memories.
 Over lunch in the Dining Hall or anywhere in the College, you’ll discuss life’s intricacies and debate everything from provocative philosophical conundrums to last night’s football match.
 In this informal context, you’ll also learn about yourself, your peers and the world in which you live.

-This is the purpose of the Ormond experience: being surrounded by your mates, while at the same time figuring out how you are going to make a different world.
+This is the purpose of the Ormond experience: being surrounded by your mates, and feeling supported to pursue your passions and be your best.